stackbit-projects/dyhc-blog-80e30/content/pages/posts/gokhanyucel.md

       value: /images/UpIxhZX.jpg
       keyName: property
       relativeUrl: true
+    - name: 'og:description'
+      value: >-
+        Great art will always attract people & I am a magnet for anything that can be considered art (from gifs to vintage science photos).
+I have been collecting stuff for the last 10 years and perfecting the curation on BitClout.
+      keyName: property
+      relativeUrl: false
   description: >-
     Great art will always attract people & I am a magnet for anything that can be considered art (from gifs to vintage science photos).
 I have been